eduardo-antunes/plainline/README.md

 A provider is simply a function that fetches a particular piece of information and returns it as nicely formatted text.
 They are the building blocks of plainline.
-The builtin providers, which are listed below, may be specified by name (i.e. as strings).
+The built-in providers, which are listed below, may be specified by name (i.e. as strings).
 You can also pass your own functions as providers, as long as they return strings (or nil).

 * `mode`: current mode;
 * `tabpage`: current tab page number;
 * `branch`: current git branch, if in a git repository;
-* `name_only`: just the clean buffer name;
+* `name_only`: just the filtered buffer name;
 * `status`: buffer status. `*` for modified and `#` for read-only;
 * `name`: `name_only` + `status` in the same provider;
 * `diagnostics`: diagnostics, of course;
-* `path_only`: just the clean, absolute filepath of the current buffer;
+* `path_only`: just the filtered absolute filepath of the current buffer;
 * `path`: `path_only` + `status` in the same provider;
 * `macro`: name of macro being recorded, if any;
 * `filetype`: filetype for the current buffer;